 Bending the Rules

 Line spacing contributes to the atmosphere you’re creating.
-Place the lines farther apart if you want to impart a sense of tranquility.
+Place the lines farther apart if you want to impart a sense of spaciousness and tranquility.
 Follow the regular spacing for straightforwardness.
 Or close up the spacing, even overlapping the lines, for confusion and depth.
 I did this with my Endemic Book, writing layers and layers of text over itself.